pupugggg/url-shortener/readme.md

 # url shortener
-## To run this backend application:
+## To run this backend application(Note that you need a Mongo URI in .env file):

 ``` nodejs
 npm i && npm run dev